-I’m afraid I can go off at a moment’s notice waxing on poetically about the humble beet with only the least bit of encouragement…or maybe no encouragement at all!
+I’m afraid I can go off at a moment’s notice, waxing on poetically about the humble beet with only the least bit of encouragement…or maybe no encouragement at all!
 I love love love them and have a whole article here on them: What to Know About Beets.

 About The Beet Goes On Salad:

 But back to this simple little salad.
-It is simple but each ingredient shines.
-It’s gorgeous with bibb or butter lettuce (and makes a great composed salad on individual plates if you’re looking for something elegant) but romaine or red lettuce is great, too.
+It is simple, but each ingredient shines.
+It’s gorgeous with bibb or butter lettuce (and makes a great composed salad on individual plates if you’re looking for something elegant), but romaine or red lettuce is great, too.

-Then there’s the hint of goat cheese, a few red onions, and my Honey Citrus Vinaigrette (I could almost drink that stuff) sets everything off to a T.
+Then there’s the hint of goat cheese, a few red onions, and my Honey Citrus Vinaigrette (I could almost drink that stuff), which sets everything off to a T. By the way, don’t like goat cheese?
+Feel free to sub in feta cheese, farmers, or even dry cottage cheese.
+(My favorite in this recipe is honey goat cheese.)

-When I served this salad to my daughter and her hubby, Jessi said she had something similar recently at an Atlanta restaurant.
-The price?
-17 bucks!
-This salad looks even more “Gourmet” with various colors of beet, but it tastes just as good when made with the common garden beet, and its fab with pickled beets, like my Grandma’s Pickled Beets, too,
+And of course, beets.
+This salad looks even more “Gourmet” with various colors of beet, but it tastes just as good when made with the common garden beet, and it’s fab with pickled beets, like my Grandma’s Pickled Beets, too.
+More about the beets, below.

 Making The Beet Goes On Salad: